 2nd Floor Rotunda of State Capitol Building, Topeka

-The following graduate students were selected as the top 10 presenters at the Research and the State graduate student poster session held on October 29, 2013.
-These 10 students will represent KSU by presenting their research posters at the 11th annual Capitol Graduate Research Summit (CGRS) in Topeka on February 13, 2014.
-The CGRS is an annual showcase of research conducted by graduate students from Kansas State University, Wichita State University, the University of Kansas, and the University of Kansas Medical Center.
-Participants will share their research posters with state legislators and the Board of Regents.
-At the CGRS, two judges (one from academics and one from industry) will select the top two presenters from each participating university to receive a $500 scholarship sponsored by KansasBio.
+The following graduate students were selected as the top 10 presenters at the Research and the State graduate student poster session held on October 28, 2014.
+These 10 students will represent the university by presenting their research posters at the 12th annual Capitol Graduate Research Summit (CGRS).
+The CGRS is an annual showcase of research conducted by graduate students from Kansas State University, Wichita State University, the University of Kansas and the University of Kansas Medical Center.
+Participants will share their research posters with state legislators and members of the Kansas Board of Regents.
+The top two presenters from each participating university will receive a $500 scholarship sponsored by KansasBio.

 K-State Research Forum

 The K-State Research Forum (KRF) is an annual showcase of research and scholarly work conducted by K-State graduate students.
 This on-campus event provides graduate students from all disciplines an opportunity to share their work with the K-State community and to gain experience presenting their work in a professional setting.

 - Abstract Template Please use the template to ensure your abstract is formatted correctly.
 Do NOT submit abstracts via email; abstracts should be uploaded in the online registration form.

 Questions and concerns should be directed to the GSC Research Forums Committee by emailing firstname.lastname@example.org.